shrink0r/workflux/README.md

 ## Documentation

 At the moment there are some basic usage examples and a completed API doc.
-The brave may look into the `tests` folder for more insights. ^^
+The brave may look into the `tests` folder for more insights.
 More documentation is up the pipeline.
-Until then, feel free to ask via irc or issues tracker.
+Feel free to ask via irc or issues tracker.

 * [API Doc](http://shrink0r.github.io/workflux/api/index.html)
 * [Usage](https://github.com/shrink0r/workflux/blob/master/docs/usage.md)